IslaMukheef/GlobalEduDashboard/README.md

 - Built an interactive Excel dashboard with slicers for region and country filtering.

 ## How to Use
-Open the file `YourName_GlobalEduDashboard.xlsx` and use the `Dashboard` sheet to interact with the data.
+Open the file `Group5_GlobalEduDashboard` and use the `Dashboard` sheet to interact with the data.
 Use the slicers to filter by region or country and explore various metrics.

-## Author
-Your Name
-Your email or contact (optional)

 ## Date
 June 2025